The Gorge Amphitheatre: History

 The original amphitheater was owned and operated by Dr. Vincent Bryan and Carol Bryan, along with the adjoining Champs de Brionne winery, for which it was named.
 It opened in 1986 and seated 3,000 people, but had expanded to 19,000 by the time of its purchase by MCA in 1993.
+The amphitheater was expanded through rock blasting and landscaping and renamed to The Gorge.
+The first show at the renamed amphitheater was Tina Turner with Lindsey Buckingham as her opening act.

 The Gorge Amphitheatre was acquired by Live Nation in 2006.

 The White River Amphitheatre on the Muckleshoot Indian reservation near Auburn opened in 2003, directly competing with The Gorge.
 The venue is substantially closer to Seattle, offering a shorter travel time: around 40 minutes, as compared to 2 hours 20 minutes to the Gorge, depending on traffic.
 However, a columnist for The Seattle Times noted The Gorge offers a preferable view and "experience".
 About 400,000 people attended concerts at The Gorge Amphitheatre in 2013.

 A documentary film titled Enormous: The Gorge Story was released in 2021.
 The film focused on the venue and its music history.